8 Home Remedies for Getting Water Out of Your Ears

 Also, you’ll considerably reduce the pain:

-- Choose a garlic clove that’s clean and healthy to get juice from.
+- Firstly, choose a garlic clove that’s clean and healthy to get juice from.

 - Put between 3 and 4 drops of its juice in your ear.

-- Wait at least a minute for the garlic to finish its work.
+- Then, wait at least a minute for the garlic to finish its work.

 7. Hydrogen peroxide